f-o-o-g-s/eightbox/README.md

 - Violation detection is based on specific branch settlements and escalated remedies
 - MAX60/MAX12 violations may be more universally applicable
 - Always verify violations manually as the program's detection is not infallible
+- Cross-reference all findings with the Employee Everything Report before taking action
+- Remember that this tool is meant to assist in violation detection, not replace human verification

 ## Development
 This project uses: